 If you’re serious about SEO, you need to track the rankings of your target SEO keywords.
 As a full-service digital marketing agency, our customers expect a monthly report that includes data that we pull from a variety of tools, including the ones discussed in this article.
 A great tool to track the rankings of your target SEO keywords is RankWatch.
 In the screenshot below, you’re seeing some of the keywords that I’m optimizing my personal website for and how the website ranks on Google for these search terms:

-This tool also offers a variety of other functionalities that you can use to improve your online marketing strategy and I invite you to take advantage of the free 30-day trial that they are offering.
+This tool also offers a variety of other functionalities that you can use to improve your online marketing strategy.

 Resources like these are readily accessible to anyone who wants to take advantage of Small Data.
 As demonstrated in this article, Small Data can often lead to useful insights, and more targeted analysis to boost your digital marketing efforts.
 While these resources can be infinitely helpful, it can also be overwhelming and time-consuming to get familiar with these tools.
 Taking advantage of Small Data is a natural step that cannot be overlooked if you are hoping to maximize the visibility of your website in Google and as a result, boost sales.
 My team and I are here to answer any questions you may have and I also invite you to use our free SEO audit tool.
 It provides you with an 8-page report in less than a minute.
 We’ll be happy to discuss the findings of this report in a complimentary screen share meeting or phone call.
 Please don’t hesitate to reach out.

 Enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase.